A Way Abroad Logo

 Let's dive into what you should know before you make the move.

 Banff is located on the western side of Canada in the province of Alberta.
-They call it the Texas of Canada!
+Surprisingly enough, they call it the Texas of Canada!
 It has a cowboy culture so don’t be surprised to see a lot of cowboy boots, hats, and country music.

 Calgary is the closest major city and also the nearest airport to the national park.
 You have to either drive or take a shuttle bus to get into the park, which is about an hour and a half ride.
 It’s also about a 10-hour drive from Vancouver.